John Edwards: Extramarital affair

+Legal troubles

 In May 2009, newspapers reported that Edwards's campaign was being investigated for conversion of campaign money to personal use related to the affair.
 Edwards said that the campaign was complying with the inquiry.
 The relevant US attorney refused to comment.
 In the same month, George Stephanopoulos of ABC News reported that members of Edwards's staff had told him that they had planned a "doomsday strategy" to derail Edwards's campaign if he got close to the nomination.
 Joe Trippi, a senior advisor to the campaign, said the report was "complete bullshit".
 In August 2009, Rielle Hunter appeared before the grand jury investigating this matter.
 On March 15, 2010, Hunter broke her silence during an interview with GQ magazine and provided new details about the affair.
 In March 2011, voicemail messages allegedly left by John Edwards were obtained, which Young says prove that Edwards arranged the cover-up of his affair with Hunter.